Energy price cap explained: what is the energy price cap?

 What does this mean for me?

-Industry experts estimate that about 29 million households are affected by the incoming January price cap.
+Industry experts estimate that about 29 million households are affected by the current price cap and the looming rise in April.
 That includes four million pre-pay customers.

-Under Labour Chancellor Rachel Reeves' package of reforms, only pensioners who get pension credit or other means-tested benefits will be eligible.
+Under Labour Chancellor Rachel Reeves' package of reforms, only pensioners who get pension credit or other means-tested benefits are eligible.

 Intended to help pensioners heat their homes, the Winter Fuel Payment is typically worth between £100-£300, depending on the pensioner's circumstances.